owacoder/cppdatalib/README.md

     ubjson::stream_writer writer(std::cout);  // UBJSON writer to standard output

     try {
+        json::parser parser(std::cin);
-        json::convert(std::cin, writer);      // Convert from JSON on standard input to UBJSON on standard output
+        parser >> writer;                     // Convert from JSON on standard input to UBJSON on standard output
                                               // Note that this DOES NOT READ the entire stream before writing!
                                               // The data is read and written at the same time

-        json::convert(std::cin, builder);     // Convert from JSON on standard input to internal representation in
+        parser >> builder;                    // Convert from JSON on standard input to internal representation in
                                               // `my_value`.
 Note that my_value is also accessible by using `builder.value()`

         core::convert(my_value, writer);      // Convert from internal representation to UBJSON on standard output